 Computational Fluid Dynamics can be intimidating.
-It is the best example in mixing that renders itself to the age old saying: "Garbage in is garbage out".
+It is the best example in mixing that renders itself to the age old saying: "Garbage in is garbage out."

 Computational Fluid Dynamics is an attempt to solve the Navier-Stokes equation in mixing tanks.
 The outputs from these programs are so pleasing to engineers that they are often referred to as Colorful Fluid Dynamics.
 Many call CFD for mixing CFM, or Computational Fluid Mixing.
 At Mixing XIX CFD was coined Confusing Fluid Dynamics.
 A recent visitor made us aware of yet another acronym: Color For Directors!